oracle/python-cx_Oracle/doc/connection.rst

 .. method:: Connection.changepassword(oldpassword, newpassword)

    Change the password of the logon.
-This method also modifies the attribute :data:`Connection.password` upon successful completion.

    .. note::